n1ckname152/WileyPlusGGBAnswerReader/README.md

+#WileyPlusGGBAnswerReader

 This is a Chrome extension.
+It will show you the solution of WileyPlus questions that have the label "Math Symbolic and Graphing".

 Download this repo as a zip first.